 Storytelling in Care Plans

-Why is Storytelling Important
+Why is Storytelling Important in Care Plans

 From the outset, I will tell you there are a litany of reasons.
 I could go on and on about how important storytelling is, but I won’t.
 I discuss some of it here.
 The gist is that human dignity can be restored through engaging conversations and storytelling.
 Yes, this is a really big promise.
 I have seen it happen and know that it is possible.
 Volunteers, caregivers, and staff people all over the world are using the Legacy Recorder in care plans as a resource to engage in restorative conversations.